MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--search.md

 #### 500 Governance, Risk, Compliance & Security

 - The organization seeks to continually enhance all aspects of the search process and experience; extending scopes, optimizing results and linking related information based on continual feedback
-- Advanced analytics are used to understand search usage and this provides further insights into activities across the company
+- ✨ Advanced analytics are used to understand search usage and this provides further insights into activities across the company
-- Search is actively used to identify potential threats to information governance, security and legal obligations.
+- ✨ Search is actively used to identify potential threats to information governance, security and legal obligations.
-- Automated tagging and other metadata are in use
+- ✨ Automated tagging and other metadata are in use
-- Context (staff profiles, locations etc.) is integrated with source processes such as Joiners-Leavers, in order to maintain high quality of data
+- Context (staff profiles, locations etc.) is integrated with source processes such as Joiners-Leavers, in order to maintain high quality of data.
+- AI search governanceis subject to continuous improvement loop, using analytics and feedback to refine policies, with proactive compliance monitoring of AI outputs in high‑risk areas.
+- AI risk posture reviewed regularly, with adjustments based on emerging regulations and technology changes.
+- Governance extends to prompt libraries, ensuring consistent, compliant, and bias‑aware AI interactions.

 #### 500 Technology

 - The search corpus is broadened with search being available across bespoke and line of business systems.
-- The search corpus is used to enhance knowledge management tools such as Project Cortex.
+- The search corpus is used to enhance knowledge management tools.
 - Opportunities to enhance search are looked for to ensure data is surfaced to improve productivity based on effective analysis.
-- Effective search is ubiquitous and uniformly available across desktop, mobile and other experiences.
+- ✨ Effective search is ubiquitous and uniformly available across desktop, mobile and other experiences.
 - External resources are included in the search scope.
 - Staff profile updates are monitored and automated to ensure accuracy and completeness.
 - Search is used to discover and auto-tag content.
-- Users are highly skilled at finding information using tools and new staff are trained in the tools for their role.
+- ✨ Users are highly skilled at finding information using tools and new staff are trained in the tools for their role.
-- Automated classifiers are used to add tags to all content types, including image, audio and video, in order to ensure it is discoverable.
+- ✨ Automated classifiers are used to add tags to all content types, including image, audio and video, in order to ensure it is discoverable.
 - SEO approaches are applied to content.
+- ✨ AI search is extended to all relevant enterprise platforms, including custom applications, providing focused retrieval and integration of knowledge.
+This supports multi‑modal inputs (voice, image, text) and outputs (summaries, charts, action items).
+- Predictive and proactive search experiences are deployed, including autonomous agents, surfacing relevant content before queries are made and identifying content issues.
+- Continuous optimisation of semantic index and connectors is based on usage patterns and business priorities.

 #### 500 User Experience

-- Custom Search Results are created to augment key information in the search results to support improved discovery and findability.
+- ✨ Custom Search Results are created to augment key information in the search results to support improved discovery and findability.
 These are monitored and a process exists for updating search scopes, presentation, filters etc. as the business needs evolve.
-- Search is ubiquitous; users can access search consistently from all applications and locations within their digital workspace, including mobile and voice.
+- ✨ Search is ubiquitous; users can access search consistently from all applications and locations within their digital workspace, including mobile and voice.
 - Users can proactively provide feedback on search results, to drive improvements.
-- AI is used to enhance search based on deeper knowledge of the user context and business activity.
+- ✨ AI is used to enhance search based on deeper knowledge of the user context and business activity.
 - Search experiences are embedded in business processes and in many cases, users aren't even aware that search is supporting their work.
+- Users routinely use AI search for synthesis, decision support, and proactive insight discovery.
+- ✨ Prompt libraries and role‑specific templates are widely adopted to accelerate common tasks.
+- AI search experience is continuously refined based on behavioural analytics and feedback.
+- ✨ Culture shift: search is seen as a collaborative partner, not just a retrieval tool.

 #### 500 Impact

 Search technologies are considered critical business systems, carefully managed with designed-in resilience.
 They are a key tool for ensuring compliance; it also unpins staff and process effectiveness.

 Staff are committed to the content processes that maintain search; at the same time search is highly automated and 'invisible' delivering insights and finding knowledge without user input.
 Search itself provides management key insights into the health, activities, and productivity of the business.

+AI search proactively surfaces insights and connections before they are requested, driving continuous knowledge discovery and informed decision‑making at scale.

 ## Scenarios